milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Emi: "(I haven't recovered my memories yet.
 Until then, who knows what could've happened to me?)"

-*Just then, Ingram returns with a pot of freshly brewed sencha tea.*
+*Just then, Ingram returns with a pot of freshly brewed sencha.*

-Ingram: "Sorry for the wait, here's your sencha tea."
+Ingram: "Sorry for the wait, here's your tea."

-*As Ingram pours some tea for Izumi, hot steam emanates from the spout, dissipating into the air with each passing moment.*
+*As Ingram pours a cup for Izumi, hot steam emanates from the spout, dissipating into the air with each passing moment.*

 Izumi: "Thank you, sorry for the trouble."

-*As Izumi sips his tea, the tension in his shoulders disappears and his body deflates with a satisfied look.*
+*As Izumi sips his drink, the tension in his shoulders disappears and his body deflates with a satisfied look.*

 *After a moment of relaxation, Ingram starts explaining the spirit guiding process.
 Izumi listens attentively, nodding with an acknowledging look every so often.*